 Like many other companies, here at Netpeak Group we throw a lot of new information at new hires on their first day.
 Not everyone has an easy time retaining and mastering this information.
 Moreover, we have to repeat a huge part of this information for each new employee.
 So it was important for us to find a solution that would be effective for new hires and would save time.

-Before, we tried various methods of organizing this information (we would often use Wiki + Google Docs + Google Forms, which wasn't that effective for onboarding), but we ultimately settled on an Academy, where we can guide new hires step by step, systematically, right from their first hours on the job.
+Before we tried various methods of organizing this information (we would often use Wiki, Google Doc + Google Forms, which wasn't that effective for onboarding), but we ultimately settled on an Academy, where we can guide new hires step by step, systematically, right from their first hours on the job.

 We created the academy to solve a number of problems.
 Specifically: